July 2010

 Filipino Balut on the Wiki (Pinoy Balut)

 A balut (Trứng vịt lộn or Hột vịt lộn in Vietnamese, Pong tea khon in Cambodian, Khai Luk in Lao) is a fertilized duck (or chicken) egg with a nearly-developed embryo inside that is boiled and eaten in the shell.
-They are common, everyday food in some countries in Southeast Asia, such as in the [...]
+They are common, everyday food in some countries in Southeast Asia, such as in […]